samp5/ha141/README.md

 }
 ```
 > [!NOTE]
-> The final dictionary layer keys, `weight` and `delay` are optional and if omitted, will be randomly deteremined via a random number generator
+> The final dictionary layer keys, `weight` and `delay` are optional and if omitted, will be randomly determined via a random number generator

 The function is overloaded to accept an adjacencyDict **and** either a
 1. Numpy array.
-This automatically detemines the number of input neurons from the number of stimulus inputs in a single dimension of the array (the number of columns)
+This automatically determines the number of input neurons from the number of stimulus inputs in a single dimension of the array (the number of columns)
 2. Integer representing the desired number of input neurons.

 > [!IMPORTANT]